simon-ritchie/apysc/docs_src/source/index.md

 **DisplayObject and GraphicsBase classes**

 The `DisplayObject` class is the base class for each display object.
-The `GraphicsBase` class is the `DisplayObject` subclass, and the base class of each graphics class, such as the `Rectangle`.
+The `GraphicsBase` class is the `DisplayObject` subclass and the base class of each graphics class, such as the `Rectangle`\.

 - [DisplayObject class](display_object.md)
 - [DisplayObject and GraphicsBase classes basic properties abstract](display_object_and_graphics_base_prop_abstract.md)